Best cheap gaming laptops under $1,000 to get right now

 Between the integrated graphics you find in most nongaming laptops and the Nvidia GeForce GTX 1050 are Nvidia's MX family of discrete graphics processors, with the MX150 being the top of the line.

 Frame rates aren't going to be fast enough for enjoyable play on high detail settings with newer graphically demanding games.
-However, in our tests, older games like Bioshock Infinite were playable on high, as were games like Overwatch or Fortnite.
+In our tests, however, older games such as Bioshock Infinite were playable on high, as were popular online games such as Overwatch and Fortnite.
 Below are a couple of our favorites, but if you're a casual gamer keep an eye out for the MX150 elsewhere.

 Acer Aspire E 15